-- Highland Row Antiques, Kudzu Antique Market and Paris on Ponce are all ranked among USA Today’s “10 Best Antique Shops.”
+- Highland Row Antiques, Kudzu Antique Market and Paris on Ponce rank among USA Today’s “10 Best Antique Shops.”

-One of Atlanta’s new favorite shopping scenes is the mammoth Ponce City Market.
+One of Atlanta’s favorite shopping scenes is the mammoth Ponce City Market.
 Situated along the Atlanta BeltLine Eastside Trail, Ponce City Market is a unique collection of chef-driven restaurants and stalls alongside a variety of local, regional and national brands.
-From fashionistas to outdoorsmen, Ponce City Market has more than 25 retail options for every shopper including Anthropologie, Citizen Supply, J. Crew, lululemon, Frye, Ponce Denim Company, Sephora and West Elm.
+From fashionistas to outdoorsmen, Ponce City Market has more than 25 retail options for every shopper including Anthropologie, Citizen Supply, Elk Head Clothing, lululemon, Frye, Ponce Denim Company, Archer Paper Company and Williams-Sonoma

 Handmade in Atlanta

 Co-operative showrooms across the city support this “made local” movement by featuring the works of local artisans and providing a place to incubate local talent.
 The Beehive is credited with being the first boutique in the city with the sole focus of showcasing local entrepreneurs.
 The Beehive isn’t just a store, it’s a community that provides support for like-minded designers and gives customers the chance to form relationships with the artists who make the products they purchase from the boutique.
 Atlanta MADE, on the city’s Westside, is another showroom that features more than 70 local merchants.
 Products include everything from furniture and jewelry to organic skin care products.
 The Collective is located next door to Krog Street Market in Inman Park with a similar concept.
 This collection of local artists offers a multitude of products including antiques, vintage and handmade clothing, succulents and much more.